MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **response_message_length** - Indicates how long the message length was to help us detect issues with meeting responses

+- **response_mode** - Indicates response mode such as in person or virtually to help us detect issues with meeting response modes

 - **review_time_proposal_action_type** - Indicates a user response new time proposal to help us detect issues with proposing a new time

 - **send_response** - Indicates whether a response was sent to help us detect issues sending meeting invite responses